 Learn through Movement - Gross Motor Addition Game

-This week I am teaming up with Mess for Less and Mom to 2 Posh Lil Divas to bring you a series entitled Learn through Movement.
+My boys love educational gross motor games, and this week I am excited to be teaming up with Mess for Less and Mom to 2 Posh Lil Divas to bring you a series entitled Learn through Movement.
 For three days this week each of us will post an activity to help children learn while moving and playing.